 API governance doesn’t have to hinder innovation.
-In fact, Capital One’s Matthew Reinbold says it could even improve digital transformation strategies and implementation in an organization.
+In fact, Capital One’s Matthew Reinbold says it could even improve digital transformation strategies and implementation in an organisation.

-As more organizations try to build their own digital transformation strategies with APIs at the core, API governance is becoming more relevant as well, and its strategic importance should not be undervalued.
+As more organisations try to build their own digital transformation strategies with APIs at the core, API governance is becoming more relevant as well, and its strategic importance should not be undervalued.

 While most would think of regulations and enforcement when talking about API governance, Capital One API and Event Streaming Platform Services Director Matthew Reinbold views it a little differently.

 "For me, governance is how do we design the systems?
 How do we design the networks so that we get the most people travelling to the most number of places in the safest way possible?
 Yes, that might mean rules – but rules are a tactic.
 It might be an education.
 It might mean a variety of other different things." he says in an interview for Coding Over Cocktails.

 Aside from the rules and education, Reinbold adds that governance should also put into view the need for better accessibility and how everything connects together.

 API governance ensures that APIs are discoverable, standard-compliant, and secure.
 And while these are important, Reinbold says that governance should really start at knowing whose responsibility it is to move the organisation forward.

 "Who decides what the rules are?
 How do we communicate those things out?
 How do we create virtuous feedback cycles so that the people that are adhering to these statements can feedback into the system and we can co-evolve these things over time and make sure that we are staying true to what we need to be delivering?"

 On the other hand, governance is still governance.
 And once enforcement is set, one may think it could restrict how organisations innovate and potentially obstruct a successful digital transformation.

 Reinbold argues this is not so.
 "The governance that is applied is not a gate, but it's an aspect of how they empower people to do things better."